etchi17/ISS-Sighting-Location/README.md

 1. In order to build the container from a Dockerfile, we're going to need to add 2 new files to our directory:

 	### Dockerfile:
+	- This file is already included in the repository, but if you would like to create your own...
 	- Touch a file named "Dockerfile" into your directory by executing `touch Dockerfile`
 	- Go in and edit the newly created file with a text editor of your choice (vim was used as the text editor of choice) by executing `vim Dockerfile`
 	- Once inside enter the following lines of code to complete building the Dockerfile: